tslocke/hobocookbook/manual/dryml-guide.markdown

     <help-link file="intro">Introductory Help</help-link>
 {.dryml}

 Omitting the attribute value is equivalent to giving `"&true"` as the value.
-In the second example the attribute is omitted entirely, meaning the value will be `nil` which is false in Ruby so it works as expected.
+In the second example the attribute is omitted entirely, meaning the value will be `nil` which evaluates to false in Ruby and so works as expected.

 ## `attributes` and `all_attributes` locals

-Inside a tag definition two hashes are available in local variable: `attributes` contains all the attributes that *were not declared* in the `attrs` list of the `def`; `all_attributes` contains every attribute, including the declared ones.
+Inside a tag definition two hashes are available in local variables:
+- `attributes` contains all the attributes that *were not declared* in the `attrs` list of the `def` but that were provided in the call to the tag.
+- `all_attributes` contains every attribute, including the declared ones.

 ## Merging Attributes

 In a tag definition, you can use the `merge-attrs` attribute to take any 'extra' attributes that the caller passed in, and add them to a tag of your choosing inside your definition.
 Let's backtrack a bit and see why you might want to do that.

-Here's a simple tag definition - it's similar to a tag defined in the Hobo Cookbook app:
+Here's a simple definition for a `<markdown-help>` tag- it's similar to a tag defined in the Hobo Cookbook app:

     <def tag="markdown-help">
       <a href="http://daringfireball.net/..." param="default"/>